Potamon ibericum: Distribution

 The natural range of P. ibericum is wide, but highly fragmented.
 In Europe, it is present in the Danube and its tributaries in Bulgaria, as well as rivers in North Macedonia, north-eastern Greece (east of the Axios River), Cyprus and the European part of Turkey, and around the coast of the Black Sea through Ukraine to the Caucasus.
 Despite the specific epithet ibericum, the species does not occur on the Iberian Peninsula, which has no native freshwater crabs, but to Caucasian Iberia.
 The Asian part of its range extends across Turkey to Iran and Turkmenistan.
 Some sites that formerly held populations of P. ibericum have been subject to occasional desiccation, and the crab populations have been reduced or extirpated.
-The northern limit of the species, like that of its western relative, P. fluviatile is close to the 0 C January isotherm.Potamon ibericum was introduced to the Cagne River in southern France between 1975 and 1983, when crayfish of the species Astacus leptodactylus were imported for aquaculture from Turkey.
+The northern limit of the species, like that of its western relative, P. fluviatile is close to the 0 C January isotherm.

+Potamon ibericum was introduced to the Cagne River in southern France between 1975 and 1983, when crayfish of the species Astacus leptodactylus were imported for aquaculture from Turkey.
 It is now found some 6 km downstream of that site, at the entrance to a series of gorges, in a part of the river that rarely dries out.
 A second population was discovered in the 1990s, 300 km from the Cagne site, in the Hérault River near Saint-Guilhem-le-Désert.
 Neither population is considered invasive.
 Another species of Potamon – P. fluviatile – has also been introduced to France, in the vicinity of Nice.

 Fossil crabs assigned to the species "P. antiquum" have been discovered in sediments of Pliocene–Pleistocene age in northern Hungary.
 That species was previously thought to represent the ancestor of several extant species, including P. fluviatile and P. ibericum, but its young age and geographical location suggests that "P. antiquum" may represent specimens of P. ibericum from former populations beyond the species' current northern limit.
 Fossils assigned to P. ibericum from Vallesian sediments at Richardhof in the Vienna Basin suggest that the crabs in those sediments were predators of an extinct snail in the genus Melanopsis.

 Conservation

 Despite its wide geographical range, P. ibericum is classified as near threatened on the IUCN Red List, as "it is possible that populations of P. ibericum in parts of its range might be in danger of extirpation in the future, especially those on islands or near centres of human population on the mainland".
 It may even approach a classification of vulnerable.
-The species is listed in the Red Data Book for the Ukraine.
+The species is listed in the Red Data Book for Ukraine.